SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

    </module>
    ```

-If the `transferPenaltyTravelTimeTimeToCostFactor` is configured differently from `0.0`,
+If the `transferPenaltyTravelTimeToCostFactor` is configured differently from `0.0`,
 transfer costs during route search are calculated as:

 ```